Ethiopia - from the Rift Valley to the Bale Mountains

 Day 1 Our flights take us via Frankfurt to Addis Ababa, arriving in the evening.

-Day 2 After an introduction to our trip, and our first introduction to the birdlife of Ethiopia in the gardens of our hotel, where Wattled Ibis may be the first of many endemics, we will set off north east across the grassy highlands of the Sululta Plain, before we arrive at the Jemma Valley escarpment, and hopefully our first encounter with Gelada Baboons.
+Day 2 After our first introduction to the birdlife of Ethiopia in the gardens of our hotel, where Wattled Ibis may be the first of many endemics, we will set off north east across the grassy highlands of the Sululta Plain, before we arrive at the Jemma Valley escarpment, and hopefully our first encounter with Gelada Baboons.

 Day 3 An early start will take us down into the Jemma Valley, part of the Blue Nile catchment.
 The rocky slopes are home to Harwood’s Francolin, restricted to this tiny corner of Ethiopia, while the valley will give us our first taste of the Great Rift, before we head back up to the plateau, home to the handsome Spot-breasted Lapwing.